magnusbaeck/logstash-filter-verifier/README.md

 There are a few points to be made here:

-* The double quotes inside the string must be escaped when use JSON format.
+* The double quotes inside the string must be escaped when using JSON format.
+  YAML files sometimes require quoting too; for example if the value starts with `[` or `{` or if a numeric value should be forced to be parsed as a string.
-* The filters being tested here use Logstash's [dns filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-dns.html) to transform the IP address in the "client" field into a hostname and copy the original IP address into the "clientip" field.
+* The filters being tested here use Logstash's [dns filter](https://www.elastic.co/guide/en/logstash/current/plugins-filters-dns.html) to transform the IP address in the `client` field into a hostname and copy the original IP address into the `clientip` field.
 To avoid future problems and flaky tests, pick a hostname or IP address for the test case that will always resolve to the same thing.
 As in this example, localhost and 127.0.0.1 should be safe picks.